AlphaJack/toc/README.md

 toc - Generate a table of contents from the comments of a file

-© 2023 Jack Coleman - GPLv3 License

-This program will search for a special kind of comments in a file, and will render them as a Table of Contents.
+toc will search for a special kind of comments in a file, and will render them as a Table of Contents.
 The output can then be pasted back in the original file.

 See it in action: